11.2: Conflict Resolution Strategies

 11.2.7: Avoiding

-Avoidance is a healthy or unhealthy response to conflict depending on its severity.
+Avoidance is a healthy or unhealthy response to conflict, depending on its severity.
 Rising above trivial bickering is wise, whereas ignoring a serious conflict that threatens to pollute the work atmosphere and hinder productivity just contributes to the toxicity.
 In the latter case, you may choose to change the subject, leave the room, or not even enter the room in the first place, but the conflict will remain and resurface when you least expect it.
-Your reluctance to address the conflict directly is a normal response, and one that many cultures value.
+Your reluctance to address the conflict directly is a normal response and one that many cultures value.
 Direct confrontation is more common in individualistic cultures, whereas collectivist cultures tend to use more indirect strategies.
-Avoidance allows for more time to resolve the problem, but can also increase costs associated with problem in the first place.
+Avoidance allows for more time to resolve the problem, but can also increase costs associated with a problem in the first place.
 Your organization or business will have policies and protocols to follow regarding conflict and redress, but it is always wise to consider the position of your conversational partner or opponent and to give them, as well as yourself, time to explore alternatives (Business Communication for Success, 2015, 16.6).

 Return to the Conflict Resolution Strategies menu